AdvancedComputingLabs/DataServeDB/DataServeDB/Docs/dataservedb-specification.md

         * Password is sent in plain text; but it is over secure connection like ssl then it is safe against evasdropping.

     1.2. **User Privileges Format and Access Codes:**
-      * User authentication details are stored in hash table with user name and userauthobject or hastable of pointers to userauthobjects.
+      * User authentication details are stored in hash table with user name and 'userauthobject' or hastable of pointers to 'userauthobjects'.
-      * User auth object contains user's hashed password and Claims.
+      * User auth object contains user's hashed password and claims.
       * Structure:
         ```go
-        //global UserAuthObject1 can be nil if user is for database(s) only.
+        //global UserAuthObject1 wil be nil if user is in database(s).
         DbsUsers hastable[username:discrimnated union{global UserAuthObject1 or database level access hashtable[dbname:UserAuthObject1]}]

         UserAuthObject1 {
             AuthScheme string
             PwdH string //Password Hash in the format for the auth scheme.
+            PwdRenewalIntervelWks uint //Interval is in weeks, 1 means after every 1 week; 0 means disabled.
+            PwdLastChanged db datetime //Zero means not set and if there is renewal interval then user will be asked change password at first login.
             IsDbsRootUser bool //Dbs means database server.
             Claims hashtable {
                 Claims hashtable { ... }